fusepoolP3/p3-transformer-configs/trentino-events/README.md

 | [visittrentino](http://www.visittrentino.it/media/eventi/eventi.xml) |[p3-xslt-transformer](https://github.com/fusepoolP3/p3-xslt-transformer)|events-vt.xsl|

-The xml data must be sent to the transformer via HTTP POST with the url of the XSLT file as parameter.
+The xml data must be sent to the transformer via HTTP POST with the url of the XSLT file as parameter with "xslt" as parameter name.
 If the xslt file is in a local folder (e.g. /home/user/ ) run the command

     curl -i -X POST -H "Content-Type: application/xml" -T foo.xml http://localhost:7100?xslt=file:///home/user/events-vt.xsl